-The Emanuel Ringelblum Jewish Historical Institute and the Association of the Jewish Historical Institute of Poland have the honour to invite you to the opening of the What we were unable to shout out to the world permanent exhibition, dedicated to the Underground Archive of the Warsaw Ghetto and its creators – the Oneg Shabbat group.
+The Emanuel Ringelblum Jewish Historical Institute and the Association of the Jewish Historical Institute of Poland have the honour to invite you to the What we were unable to shout out to the world permanent exhibition, dedicated to the Underground Archive of the Warsaw Ghetto and its creators – the Oneg Shabbat group.

 The title of the exhibition, What we’ve been unable to shout out to the world, is a quote from the last will of 19-year old David Graber, one of three people who hid the first part of the Archive in the basement of the Nowolipki 68 (Ber Borochov Jewish secular primary school before World War II).
 The archive was buried in the ground during the extermination action in Warsaw.

 The main subject of the exhibition will be the activity of Oneg Shabbat (Hebrew: The Joy of Sabbath), a secret group active in the Warsaw Ghetto, and the story of the unique archive they created – from its beginnings until present day.
 History recorded on the pages of the Archive tells the story of its authors.
 We want to allow them to speak after 70 years.
 The founder and main creator of the Archive was a historian — dr Emanuel Ringelblum.
 Oneg Shabbat’s work, a proof of intellectual and spiritual resistance, was made according to scientific guidelines, with care for objectivity and language diligence.

 The exhibition presents documents, letters and testaments left by people who were about to die, accounts of witnesses and genocide victims – all hidden in one of the ghetto basements, by people who risked their own lives.
 These accounts, which contain pain and suffering of individual persons, have been collected and archived in a salvaged building of the Main Judaistic Library, currently – the home of the JHI.